bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js118">118.
 Convert Roman Numerals to Numbers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Converting Roman numerals to numbers involves understanding the Roman numeral system and its rules.
+<p>Converting Roman numerals to numbers involves understanding the Roman numeral system
+and its rules.</p>
 <pre>
 function romanToNumber(roman) {
   // Define a mapping of Roman numeral symbols to their numeric values